White House prepares formal objection to impeachment probe

+Trump acknowledged that Democrats in the House “have the votes” to begin a formal impeachment inquiry, even if they don’t in the Senate.
+But he also said he believes the move will backfire politically.

+“I really believe that they’re going to pay a tremendous price at the polls,” he said.

-Pelosi last week announced that the House was beginning the formal inquiry but didn’t seek the consent of the full chamber, as was done for impeachment investigations into former Presidents Richard Nixon and Bill Clinton.
+Pelosi last week announced that the House was beginning the inquiry but didn’t seek the consent of the full chamber, as was done for impeachment investigations into former Presidents Richard Nixon and Bill Clinton..

-Rudy Giuliani, the president’s personal attorney, confirmed that the letter was forthcoming.

 Trump allies have suggested for days that without a formal vote, the House is merely conducting standard oversight, entitling lawmakers to a lesser level of disclosure from the administration.
 The Justice Department raised similar arguments last month, though that was before Pelosi announced the impeachment investigation.